Villa-Diodati/sunnydale-archives/ReadMe.md

 # The Sunnydale Index
-An API for D&D characters, monsters, and items
+An API for D&D characters, monsters, and items.

+##